h0tcatSub/Vector76/README_EN.md

 # What is Vector76 Attack?

-Roughly speaking, it is an attack method that takes advantage of blockchain issues and allows double payments by pretending that transactions with a small number of approvals (up to 1 or 2 Confirmations?) have not occurred.
+Roughly speaking, it is an attack method that takes advantage of blockchain issues and allows double spending by pretending that transactions with a small number of approvals (up to 1 or 2 Confirmations?) have not occurred.
 Retail stores, mail order stores, etc. are affected.

 - Valuable materials (Head family): https://github.com/demining/Vector76-Attack